jcole-sec/CSC-842/Module 01 - Image Content Analyzer/readme.md

 # Module 01 - Image Content Analyzer

+## What?

+image_analyzer.py is a Python script which will query images within a given directory path for the presence of specified keywords.

 ## Why?

-Image files do not contain queryable text; requires manual analysis to review
+Image files do not contain queryable text and require manual analysis to review.
+Additionally, image files produced by various sources can have misleading or missing extensions.

 Discovery Use Cases
 - [Offensive] Post-exploitation for sensitive content